 - the relationship or associations between UGI and urban human mortality, speciﬁcally on respiratory, cardiovascular, mental in Melbourne and Shanghai.

-The project will be complemented by the project The influence of site-scale characteristics of urban greenspaces on biodiversity related to human health and wellbeing: A comparative study between Shanghai and Melbourne and the collaboration will ensure a successful completion of the project.
+The project will be complemented by the project on Site and landscape scale drivers of biodiversity related to human health and wellbeing in Melbourne and Shanghai and the collaboration will ensure a successful completion of the project.